-There are no FDA-approved medical treatments for HSDD; however, OB/GYNs have been prescribing Androgel[®], an approved testosterone treatment for hypogonadism in males.
+There are no FDA-approved medical treatments for HSDD; however, OB/GYNs have been prescribing Androgel®, an approved testosterone treatment for hypogonadism in males.
 In addition, IntrinsaTM, a transdermal testosterone patch, is currently approved and available for sale in Europe.
 A study published in the July 2009 issue of The Journal of Sexual Medicine, reported that, according to an independent survey, 80% of physicians believe there is a need or great need for an FDA-approved treatment for women with HSDD.
-In addition, 90% of these doctors would prescribe an approved product rather than currently available off-label therapies.
+In addition, 90% of these doctors would prescribe an approved product rather than currently available therapies used off-label.

-Double-blind, multi-center, placebo-controlled clinical trials conducted by The Procter & Gamble Company to assess the effects of Intrinsa (a twice-weekly testosterone patch) demonstrated a statistically significant increase in the number of satisfying sexual events in surgically-induced menopausal women.
-In addition, an independent clinical study, conducted by Acrux in 261 patients, demonstrated that testosterone applied transdermally with a spray has the ability to increase the number of sexually satisfying events in pre-menopausal women with HSDD.
+Double-blind, multi-center, placebo-controlled clinical trials conducted by The Procter & Gamble Company, or P&G, to assess the effects of Intrinsa (a twice-weekly testosterone patch) demonstrated a statistically significant increase in the number of satisfying sexual events in surgically-induced menopausal women.
+In 2009, the P&G pharmaceutical products including Intrinsa were sold to Warner-Chilcott plc.
+In addition, a 2005 independent clinical study, conducted by Acrux in 261 patients, demonstrated that testosterone applied transdermally with a spray has the ability to increase the number of sexually satisfying events in pre-menopausal women with HSDD.

-Luramist $^{\text{TM}}$ (Testosterone MDTS) is our patent-protected, transdermal investigational product candidate being developed for the treatment of HSDD in women.
+LuramistTM (Testosterone MDTS) is our patent-protected, transdermal investigational product candidate being developed for the treatment of HSDD in women.
 The active ingredient in Luramist is the synthetic version of the testosterone that is present naturally in humans.